guguji666666/GJS-MDC-Tips/Connect AWS to MDFC/CreateCustomStandardForAWS/readme.md

 $standardUrl = "$baseStandardUrl`?api-version=2024-08-01"

 # Create the body for the PUT request to define the new custom security standard
+# For the value inside assessmentKey, replace with the ones in request body we get from previous step
 $standardBody = @{
     properties = @{
         displayName    = "20250124 GJS Test creating AWS custom standard using API gugugu"